domenicbove/sieve-api/README.md

 # Sieve Takehome
-This is a simple example of an API to orchestrate a dummy ML Model on Kubernetes.
+This is a simple example of an API to orchestrate a mock ML Model on Kubernetes and store details on Redis.
 The project is deployed on Minikube, but can be deployed on any K8s cluster!

+Note: this project will run in the default namespace

 ### Prerequisites
 - docker